mondeja/simple-icons-blender/README.md

 ## Usage

-You can load icons from the `3D Viewport` in object mode clicking on `Add` and going to `Curve` -> `Simple Icons`:
+You can load icons from the `3D Viewport` in object mode clicking on `Add` -> `Curve` -> `Simple Icons`:

 <p align="center">
   <img src="images/selector-usage.png" "Simple Icons in drawio">
 </p>

-All icons are operators, so you can directly load one using the `Menu Search` (`Edit` -> `Menu Search`):
+All icons are operators, so you can directly load one through the `Menu Search` (`Edit` -> `Menu Search`):

 <p align="center">
   <img src="images/menu-search-usage.png" "Simple Icons in drawio">
 </p>

-Keep in mind that icons are small, so probably you'll need to zoom in after loading to see them.
+Keep in mind that icons are small, so you'll probably need to zoom in after loading to see them.

 [Simple Icons]: https://simpleicons.org